A breakup letter

 I think we’ve both known it for a while, but the time has finally come to call it a day.

 Our relationship hasn’t been great for a long time now.
 Sure, it started off well – but I think most relationships do, you know?
-I was young and naive and you just seemed so important and sophisticated.
+I was young and naive, and you just seemed so important and sophisticated.

 For the first few years we were pretty happy together.
 Sometimes you were a bit overbearing and possessive, sure, but I just thought that was the way our sort of relationship worked.

-It did upset me when you told me I couldn’t go out with my friends at night or on the weekends because you needed me so much, but I got used to it eventually.
-You told me that what we were doing together was really important, and I believed you.
+It did upset me when you told me I couldn’t go out with my friends at night or on weekends because you needed me so much, but I got used to it eventually.
+You told me what we were doing together was really important, and I believed you.

 It took a long time for the cracks to start showing.
-When once I’d looked forward to seeing you every day, I ended up resenting having to come and spend so much time with you.
-The shiny things I got from you started to look a lot more like bribes – and all of a sudden they just didn’t make me happy any more.
+When once I’d looked forward to seeing you every day, I ended up resenting having to spend so much time with you.
+The shiny things I got from you started to look a lot more like bribes β€” and all of a sudden they just didn’t make me happy any more.

 I knew that things were getting bad when I stopped feeling committed to you.
 I’ll admit it, my eyes started to wander.
-Other people seemed to be happy in their relationships, though – why wasn’t I?
+Other people seemed to be happy in their relationships, though β€” why wasn’t I?
 I tried all sorts of things to make us work, but eventually I just couldn’t hide it any more.

-It’s not you, it’s me.
-You know we’ve tried to break up more than once in the last few years.
+It’s not you, it’s me.Β You know we’ve tried to break up more than once in the last few years.
 I left you for a few months back in 2008, remember?
-I needed a break and even though I came back to you eventually we both knew it was the beginning of the end.
+I needed a break and even though I came back to you eventually, we both knew it was the beginning of the end.

 So then there was last year.
-I walked out on you again in January and had never been happier.
-For ages I loved my newly single status, and when I grudgingly agreed to try to make us work one last time on a trial basis my heart just wasn’t in it.
+I walked out on you again in January, and had never been happier.
+For ages I loved my newly single status, and when I grudgingly agreed to try to make us work one last time on a trial basis, my heart just wasn’t in it.

 And now we’re done.

-I’m in Thailand these days, and it is amazing.
+I’m in Thailand these days, and it’s amazing.
 There are so many people here who have broken up from toxic relationships just like ours.
-We are our own little support group really – except we don’t seem to need any support!
+We’re our own little support group really β€” except we don’t seem to need any support!
 I’ve never been around such a positive and happy bunch of people.

 I think this single life really suits me.